There are a range of courses, lectures, workshops and training opportunities that the BMC organises to bring the best

 This popular training event is aimed at affiliated clubs which accept novices and wish to support these members whilst they gain experience, develop skills, and become competent climbers, walkers and mountaineers in their own right.

-The weekend will include theory sessions on the principles of teaching and learning skills in the outdoors, issues around duty of care, insurance implications and good practice all delivered by experts in their field.
-The majority of the weekend will consist of practical sessions on teaching climbing, hill walking, scrambling and navigation skills, our Next Steps weekend covering multi-pitch climbing, sea-cliff climbing or more advanced scrambling and a weekend on practical winter skills for the February course.
+The weekends will include theory sessions on the principles of teaching and learning skills in the outdoors, issues around duty of care, insurance implications and good practice all delivered by experts in their field.
+The majority of the late spring/early summer course will consist of practical sessions on teaching climbing, hill walking, scrambling and navigation skills, our Next Steps weekend covering multi-pitch climbing, sea-cliff climbing or more advanced scrambling and a weekend on practical winter skills for the February course.

 This Seminar is a must if you're involved in running a student climbing, hill walking or mountaineering club.
 It gives university club members the opportunity to improve their club practices and ensure safer enjoyment of our cliffs and mountains.
 The weekend comprises a mixture of lectures, discussions and practical workshops.

 Improve your skills